qmk/qmk_firmware/docs/feature_layouts.md

 # Community Layouts

-This feature allows a keymap to be defined outside of the `keyboards/` directory, that can be compiled for keyboards with a common, community-established physical layout.
+This feature allows a keymap to be shared with and compiled on keyboards that have the same community-established physical layout.

 #### Example
-You have a QMK powered, TKL ANSI physical layout keyboard with a keymap configured to your new experimental functional layout.
-Your friend/"partner in keyboard layout crime" also has a QMK powered, TKL ANSI physical layout keyboard but it's a different model to yours and therefore it would require your friend to redefine your keymap exclusively for their keyboard.
+You have a QMK powered, TKL ANSI keyboard flashed with a keymap of your new experimental functional layout.
+Your friend/"partner in keyboard layout crime" also has a QMK powered, TKL ANSI physical layout keyboard but it's a different manufacturer and/or model to your keyboard and therefore would require your friend to recreate your experimental keymap exclusively for their keyboard.
-In this example, although the keyboards both have an identical physical layout, this same keymap has been defined twice; once for each keyboard.
-By placing this experimental keymap under the respective `tkl_ansi` Community Layout directory, the keymap in question has been defined once and then can be compiled for every QMK compatible keyboard with `tkl_ansi` Community Layout support.
+In this example, although both keyboards have an identical physical layout, this same keymap would have to be defined twice; once for each specfic keyboard.
+By placing your experimental keymap within the respective `tkl_ansi` Community Layout directory, the keymap in question has been defined once so it can be compiled for your keyboard, your friend's keyboard, and every QMK powered keyboard with `tkl_ansi` Community Layout support.

 [Miryoku](https://github.com/manna-harbour/miryoku) functional layout is a prominent utiliser of this feature.